questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 Once the application is started, it starts updating stock prices in regular intervals.
 The `price` and `last_update` columns are updated every time a new price is received for the stock symbol.
 It mimics a real-world scenario where you would have a Postgres table with the latest prices for each stock symbol.
 Such table would be typically used by a transactional system to get the latest prices for each stock symbol.
 It our case the transactional system is simulated by a [simple Java application](src/main/java/io/questdb/kafka/samples/StockService.java) which is randomly updating prices for each stock symbol in the Postgres table.
 The application generates 1000s of updates each second.

-The application is build and packaged as container image when executing `docker-compose build`.
+The application is built and packaged as a container image when executing `docker-compose build`.
 Inside the [docker-compose file](docker-compose.yml) you can see the container called `producer`.
 That's our Java application.
 ```Dockerfile
   producer:
     image: kafka-questdb-connector-samples-stocks-generator